New Zealand 2010 "Ancient Reptiles of New Zealand"

 These are very fine representations of these animals and they are based on substantive research by many palaeontologists over many years, but mainly on fossil discoveries in continental North America, South America, Africa, Europe and Asia.

 The fossil remains of large animals have always fascinated mankind, and they can be found globally wherever there are suitable sedimentary rock formations.
 In this regard, New Zealand is no exception.
-A hundred million years ago, New Zealand's land formed the eastern margin of the southern super-continent of Gondwana .
+A hundred million years ago, New Zealand's land formed the eastern margin of the southern super-continent of Gondwana.
 Separated by an ocean, "Zealandia" had its own group of dinosaurs, pterosaurs (flying reptiles) and giant marine reptiles that thrived here for 20 million years.

 The New Zealand fossils to which these animals relate are fairly limited.
 For instance, our knowledge of the two dinosaurs Allosaurus and Titanosaurus is based on single bone fossils.
 They are both vertebrae (back bones) yet they are so distinctive that we can be quite certain of their identity.
 Similarly, only a few bones are known for the pterosaur, identified here as Anhanguera.

-.
 Finding only individual bones of fragments from these animals makes it hard to identify them down to species level.
 A great deal more fossils are known for the marine reptiles, the short-necked Moanasaurus and the long-necked Mauisaurus.
 And there is a good reason for this: most of the Mesozoic sedimentary rocks of New Zealand are marine.
 Dinosaurs were strictly terrestrial animals and terrestrial rocks of the right age are surprisingly rare in New Zealand.

 Conspicuous fossil bones and teeth exposed in and/or on natural rock surfaces have always been observed in various places around New Zealand.
 However, professional geologists were the first to collect Mesozoic fossil reptiles in New Zealand for scientific study and have done so since the 1850s.
 There is a national inventory of all known fossil localities in New Zealand and it includes all localities of Mesozoic reptile fossils.
 This the 'New Zealand Fossil Record File', administered by the Geological Society of New Zealand and GNS Science.
 GNS also maintains the National Paleontological Collections, and it is here that most collections of Mesozoic reptile fossils from New Zealand are kept, with smaller repositories held at regional museums and university collections.

 The five representative Mesozoic reptiles depicted on the stamps serve as an unintentional but fitting tribute to the achievements of palaeontologist Joan Wiffen (1922-2008), who was shown on a stamp in 2022.
-Remarkably, she and her colleagues in the Hawke's Bay Palaeontology Group (a small club formed in the early 1970's by Joan and her husband Pont) have discovered fossils of all five of these animals at the one locality in sandstone formation of Late Cretaceous age, about 75 million years old.
+Remarkably, she and her colleagues in the Hawke's Bay Palaeontology Group (a small club formed in the early 1970's by Joan and her husband Pont) have discovered fossils of all five of these animals at one locality in a sandstone formation of Late Cretaceous age, about 75 million years old.

 Paleontologist Joan Wiffen stamp of New Zealand 2022